learnahom/asian_face_detector/ReadMe.md

 ## Synopsis

 Enter an image to scan and the AI can tell how much Asian features (or other racial features you have).
-Perfect to call out some non-ahoms calling themselves Ahom without having even 1% Asian DNA<br>
+Perfect to call out some non-ahoms calling themselves Ahom without having even 1% Asian DNA<br><br>
 <img src='screen2.png'><br>

 ## Installation